michaelfromyeg/jobs-notify/README.md

 I'm looking to deploy this on AWS and make it a publicly available newsletter.
 I'm planning on using Lambda, SES, and SQS.

 If this sounds of interest to you, please let me know!

-> AWS Lambda can be scheduled to run at definite intervals.
-Generate the data (details for email) to be sent as JSON.
-Push the json into SQS.
-Use another AWS Lambda to read the SQS to send emails in batches.